 We regularly arrange seminars within the area of sustainable built environment.
-Please contact professor Leif Gustavsson for more information.
+Please contact professor Krushna Mahapatra for more information.

 Low temperature district heating – What does it mean for the internal hot water and space heating systems in buildings?, professor Svend Svendsen, Technical University of Denmark (DTU), 2015-11-17

 Kostnadseffektiva bioenergiframtider, Professor Erik Ahlgren, Chalmers University of Technology, 2015-10-20

 Samhälls- och privatekonomiska kalkyler vid energieffektivisering, Ole Jess Olsson, Professor Emeritus at Roskilde University and Guest Professor at Linnaeus University, 2014-10-30